We use our proprietary methodology to produce these rankings. Learn more →

 At Michigan State University (MSU) the departments of Computer Science, Fine Arts, and Media and Information combined their resources to create the Game Design and Development Specialization.

-This concentration is available to students who are enrolled in the BA in Media and Information, BS in Computer Science, or the BFA in Studio Art.
 Students are required to have nine to 11 credits already complete before they can be considered for inclusion.
 The majority of student are able to complete all requirements within two year.
-Alumni of the school now work for companies such as:

 • Red Storm Entertainment